-Everything that comes from God - His creation or consul, His laws and love, His promises and provisions - must be good because the nature of God Himself is “good!”
+Everything that comes from God - His creation or counsel, His laws and love, His promises and provisions - must be good because the nature of God Himself is “good!”

-God is not good to us if we are good, nor does He treat us bad if we are bad.
-Those who say, “God won’t be good to you if you are bad” do not understand God nor who He is.
+God is not good to us if we are good, nor does He always treat us bad if we are bad.
+Those who say, “God won’t be good to you if you are bad” do not understand God or who He is.

 The Psalmist did.
 He wrote, “The Lord is good to all!”

-We realize God’s goodness in the way He met the needs of everyone.
-The food that grows in fields, on bushes and branches, vines and beneath the soil was first planted by God for everyone.
+We realize God’s goodness in the way He meets the needs of everyone.
+The food that grows in fields, on bushes and branches, vines and beneath the soil, was first planted by God for everyone.
 The water, which God gave us for survival, falls on the “just and the unjust.”
 Why?

 Again, the Psalmist said: “His tender mercies are over all.”